cresset-template/cresset/README.md

 A `docker-compose.yaml` file is also provided for a simple interactive development experience.

-The speed gains from this template come from the following:
+The speed gains from this template come from the following factors:
 1. Using the latest version of CUDA and associated libraries (cuDNN, cuBLAS, etc.).
 2. Using a source build made especially for the target machine with the latest software customizations instead of a build that must be compatible with different hardware and software environments.